Stock count app with barcode scanning

 - Export results to Excel or CSV

-The best app workflow starts with a clean product list.
-Use the template generator and barcode readiness checker before the count begins.
+The best app workflow starts with clear headers, one stable product identifier, and a location-import handoff when counters count by place.
+Use the template generator and barcode readiness checker before upload.

 Export after the count